top 0

 Be Humble

 Dreaming of the colourful bazaars of Istanbul?
 Satisfy your wanderlust at Be Humble, a hyper-photogenic café and shisha bar inspired by bohemian design and Middle Eastern culture.
-While the décor is the main draw for a lot of customers, their shisha menu is no slouch, with over 40 flavours from famous brands, as well as the option to change the water base to juice, milk, or alcohol.
-Just remember to book ahead, as it is very popular with the Instagram crowd.
+While the décor is the main draw for a lot of customers, its shisha menu is no slouch, with over 40 flavours from famous brands, as well as the option to change the water base to juice, milk, or alcohol.
+Don’t forget to give its food a try either, as its XLXLXL egg rolls are known to be flavourful and silky, and its potato grid has received plenty of love from customers too.
+Next time you want to chill with a friend over drinks, you know where to go.

 You may also like these stories 👇